prabutom/pipework/README.md

 pipework is not clever enough to use your specified subnet size for the first container, and retain it to use it for the other containers.

+## Setting a default gateway.

+The default interface in the container is always masquerading the internet traffic. in some usecases like traffic shaping you like to override the default gateway.

+    pipework br1 $CONTAINERID 192.168.4.25/20@192.168.4.1

+Voilà!

 ## Connect a container to a local physical interface